tegbuna/done-app-front/README.md

 # User stories:
 * AAU – I want to be able to create a list of my weekly chores.
-* AAU – I want to be able to check off chores I have completed.
+* AAU – I want to be able to mark chores I have completed.

 # Technologies:
 * MongoDB
-* Mongoose
 * Express
 * AJAX
 * React